 And if you lack a pasta machine, feel free to roll them out with a rolling pin.
 You may want to roll them out, set them aside to rest, and continue rolling them 5 minutes later, to get them as thin as possible, without tearing them.

 To use the pasta machine to roll out the crackers:

-Take one of the portions of dough, roll into a ball, and then flatten the ball between your palms.
+Take one of the portions of dough, roll it into a ball, and then flatten the ball between your palms.
 Here’s where you need the extra portion of flour.
 I spread the extra flour on a baking sheet next to the pasta machine.
 Take your flattened ball of dough and dredge it through the flour.
 Now turning the handle of the pasta machine with the machine set on “0” roll the dough through the rollers.
 If the dough is a bit sticky, dredge it through the flour again.
 Then set the rollers on “1” and roll the dough through again.
 Continue in this manner from 0 to 4.
-If you were using plain dough, without the seeds you could go to “5” but with the seeds, setting the rollers any closer and you will tear the dough irrepairably.
+If you were using plain dough, without the seeds you could go to “5” but with the seeds, setting the rollers any closer and will tear the dough irreparably.

 Set the rolled oval of dough aside.
 Roll out 2 more portions of dough in the same manner.
 I was able to bake 3 portions of dough at a time.